 Bacteria

 Bacteria data from waterbodies with the water contact recreation (“REC-1”) beneficial use were assessed in accordance with the statewide bacteria objectives or SSOs, where applicable.
 The statewide bacteria objectives apply to inland surface waters and marine waters as described in Part 3 of the ISWEBE Plan (SWRCB, 2019a) and the Ocean Plan (SWRCB, 2019c).
 For inland surface waters, the indicators for assessment depend on the salinity of the water.
-Saline waters are defined as waters where the salinity is greater than one part per thousand more than five percent of the time whereas freshwaters include all waters where the salinity is equal to or less than one part per thousand 95 percent or more of the time.
+Saline waters are defined as waters where the salinity is greater than one part per thousand (“ppt”) more than five percent of the time whereas freshwaters include all waters where the salinity is equal to or less than one part per thousand 95 percent or more of the time.
 Escherichia coli (“E. coli”) is the bacteria indicator for freshwater and enterococci is the indicator for inland saline, estuarine, and marine waters.
 Fecal coliform is a second indicator in marine waters.

 Statewide bacteria objectives for REC-1 waters include two numeric values for each indicator, one based on a six-week or 30-day geometric mean (“geomean”) and another based on a statistical threshold value (“STV”) or single sample maximum (“SSM”) calculated on a monthly basis.
 The E.coli bacteria objective includes a six-week rolling geomean not to exceed 100 colony forming units (“cfu”) per 100 milliliters (“mL”), calculated weekly, and a STV of 320 cfu per 100 mL not to be exceeded by more than 10 percent of the samples collected in a calendar month, calculated in a static manner.
 The enterococci bacteria objective includes a six-week, rolling geomean of 30 cfu per 100mL calculated weekly, and a STV of 110 cfu per 100mL not to be exceeded by more than 10 percent of samples in a calendar month.
 The fecal coliform bacteria objective includes a 30-day geomean not to exceed 200 per 100 mL, calculated based on the five most recent samples from each site, and an SSM not to exceed 400 per 100 mL.